particle-iot/docs/src/content/tutorials/product-tools/manufacturing-cellular.md

 -d "{ \"action\": \"groups\", \"devices\": [\"$DEVICE_ID\"], \"metadata\": { \"add\": [\"$GROUP_NAME\"] }}";
 ```

+### Assign a device name

 It is also recommended to give your device the same name as its serial number for easy mapping between the physical device and that seen in the Particle Console.
+This is optional, and of course you can choose a different naming scheme.

 This can be done by passing the Serial Number from step as the variable $DEVICE_NAME within the following curl command: